New Implementation Tracker

 About the Plan

-The Homewood Community Development Collaborative, the Department of City Planning, and the Urban Redevelopment Authority developed the Homewood Comprehensive Community Plan in order to:
+The Department of City Planning in collaboration with the Homewood Community Development Collaborative and the Urban Redevelopment Authority developed the Homewood Comprehensive Community Plan in order to:

 • Develop goals, recommendations, and implementation strategies to steer planning and development in Homewood for years to come